microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/achieve-SSO-among-skills.md

             }));

     AddDialog(new MultiProviderAuthDialog(Settings.OAuthConnections, null, oauthPromptSettings));
     ```

-    As you can see, when creating an OAuthPromptSettings instance, there's a new property called **OAuthAppCredentials**.
-It's introduced in the 4.8 release that allows you to specify AppCredentials for OAuth that could be different from your skill bot's own AppCredentials.
-This gives a bot the flexibility of not always having to use the bot's credentials for OAuth, thus enabling multiple skills to be able to use the same AppCredentials for OAuth, to achieve SSO.
-If you have multiple skills, all you have to do is to make sure you configure all the necessary OAuth Connections in the Bot settings page, and use that same AppCredentials in all your skills that you want to achieve SSO for.
-This way the user won't have to be prompted again when switching to different skills that are in the same trust boundary.
+    As you can see, when creating an OAuthPromptSettings instance, there's is now a new property called **OAuthAppCredentials**.
+This has been introduced in the 4.8 preview release and enables you to specify AppCredentials for OAuth that could be different from your skill bot's own AppCredentials.

+    This provides the flexibility of not always having to use the skills credentials for authentication and secure token storage, thus enabling multiple skills to be able to use the same AppCredentials for OAuth achieving SSO.
+The top-level Virtual Assistant AppId and Password can be used to create a shared boundary across the assistant and all skills.